Asian Cucumber Salad

 Nutrition

-From lighting up stages with her BA in theater to crafting delightful dishes and cocktails, Elaine Benoit's journey is a testament to passion's transformative power.
+From lighting up stages with her BA in theater to food journalist, Elaine Benoit's journey is a testament to passion's transformative power.
 As the CEO of Dishes Delish, she offers a blend of healthy, comforting recipes and exquisitely crafted cocktails.
 Beyond the kitchen, Elaine voiced her culinary adventures on her podcast, "Dishing," and co-owns Food Blogger Help, extending her expertise to guide budding food bloggers to success.
 Whether it's for a heartwarming dish or insights into food blogging, Elaine's diverse experiences make her a beacon in the culinary digital landscape.

 Thank you Mary!

-Looooooove cool cucumber salads so much!
+Looooooove this cool cucumber salad so much!

 Thanks Jenn!
 Me too!